vadriano/verify-access-container-deployment/README.md

 Once Verify Access is deployed, you can run the `./lmi-access.sh` script to start a port-forward session for access to the LMI.
 With this running, you can access LMI using at https://localhost:9443.

-OpenShift includes a web proxy which can route traffic to the ISAM Reverse Proxy.
+OpenShift includes a web proxy which can route traffic to the Verify Access Reverse Proxy.
 You will need to determine the IP address where this is listening and then point www.iamlab.ibm.com to it in your /etc/hosts file.

 If the LMI port-forwarding isn't stable, you can also create a route using the provided `lmi-route.yaml` file (but this will open your LMI to the world).
 You will need to determine the IP address where this is listening and then point lmi.iamlab.ibm.com to it in your /etc/hosts file.